Jack Hakimian Show is a podcast that explores international thought leaders, art, news, and truth from a Christian perspective.

 Her ambition is to bring more economic freedom to South Florida, especially among the minority cultures.
 Together they also facilitate discipleship groups and train leaders.

-They believe family, church and private sector enterprise is the key to solving the social ills of our society.
+They believe the family, church and private sector enterprise is the key to solving the social ills of our society.
 God is the only person who can forgive sins and change hearts!